acrcw/terraform-assignment/readme.md

 ## Overview

 The project is structured to create a local file with formatted content for each user defined in the configuration.
-It utilizes Terraform features such as variables, locals, and provisioners to achieve this.
+It utilizes Terraform features such as variables, locals,random resources to achive this

 ## Prerequisites